-After teaching English, German, French and ESL, I changed track, taking on the role of a teacher librarian.
-Often misunderstood, this role – supporting and enhancing teaching and learning across the curriculum – enables me to focus on the learning rather than content, and gives me the opportunity to work with teachers and students across year levels and faculties.
+After having taught English, German, French and ESL (and a little Russian), I changed track, taking on the role of a teacher librarian.
+Often misunderstood, this role – supporting and enhancing teaching and learning across the curriculum – enables me to focus on the learning and skills rather than content, and gives me the opportunity to work with teachers and students across year levels and faculties.

-Outside of my job, my interests include the visual arts, music and literature.
+My interests include the visual arts, music and literature.
 In my undergraduate Arts degree, I specialised in avant-garde German theatre (Max Frisch’s Graf Öderland), and I think that my interest in the avant-garde continues in the sense of a focus on the experimental and innovative.
 I like to reshape the way I do things.